grumpy-systems/docs/content/minecraft/images/vanilla.md

 * `latest` always points to the highest Minecraft Version.
 * `vanilla-xx` always points to the most recent build of a specific Minecraft Version.
-* `vanilla-xx-u0` always points to a static build of a Minecraft version.

 Pointing to `latest` will ensure that your server is always up to date.
 Eventually, a major version tag will likely come along, so you can hold on `1.19` and still get patches without jumping to new versions.

+`vanilla-xx-u0` always points to a static build of a Minecraft version.

 {{% notice info %}}

 Using a build _other than_ `latest` can cause you to fall behind, including security updates that Mojang releases.
-Since they increment the Minecraft version number, holding on `vanilla-1.19` will prevent you from getting any security updates that may come.
+Mojang (unlike the other container versions) _will_ update the Minecraft Server version on security patches, so locking to a specific version will skip these updates.
+If you opt to use a specific version, it's up to you to check for patches to Minecraft and update the image.

 {{% /notice %}}